UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Electricity vampires are devices that continue to draw power even when they are plugged in and turned off.

-An electricity vampire is any appliance or electronic device that continues to consume energy while plugged in, even when it’s switched off or in standby mode.
-You might also hear this called phantom load, standby power, or vampire draw.
-While the device isn’t actively running, its internal components are still hard at work.
-This usually happens because the device is waiting for a signal from a remote control, downloading background updates, or powering a digital clock or display.
+An electricity vampire is any appliance or electronic device that continues to consume energy while plugged into an outlet, even when it is switched off or put into standby mode.
+You will often hear this sneaky energy drain referred to as a phantom load, standby power, or a ghost load.
+While the device isn’t actively running or performing its primary function, its internal components are still hard at work.
+This usually happens because the unit is waiting to receive a signal from a remote control, downloading background firmware updates, or keeping a digital clock illuminated.

 Understanding the basics of how your home uses electricity helps explain why this happens.
-Modern electronics are designed for convenience, meaning they need a trickle of power to remain ready for action at a moment’s notice.
-While a single device might only draw a few watts, a house full of them creates a constant, low-level demand on the grid that runs 24 hours a day, 365 days a year.
+Modern electronics prioritize our daily convenience, requiring a steady trickle of power so they remain ready for action at a moment’s notice.
+While a single television or speaker might only draw a few watts, a house full of them creates a constant, low-level demand on the grid that runs 24 hours a day, 365 days a year.

 Illustration of electronics in standby mode wasting 5-10% of home energy, costing up to $200 a year.